 Instead of learning the lessons and moving forward we just keep dragging the past around with us in discouragement.

-It’s as if we stepped in a big pile of crap while walking down the path of life, but instead of just wiping it off our shoes and continuing, we’ve decided to leave it on as a permanent and unpleasant reminder of our mistake.
+It’s as if we stepped in a big pile of dodo while walking down the path of life, but instead of just wiping it off our shoes and continuing, we’ve decided to leave it on as a permanent and unpleasant reminder of our mistake.

 Nothing can be gained from this manner of thinking.